California Food Delivery Accident Attorneys

 • Future medical expenses

-One major contributor to the high risk of food delivery driver involved collisions is that drivers make their money in volume.
-The more deliveries that a driver drives, the more money they earn.
+One major contributor to the high risk that food delivery drivers face is that their income depends on volume.
+The more deliveries, the more money they earn.
 The pressure to perform may put delivery drivers and other drivers and passengers at risk of a collision.
 Moreover, some food delivery companies, like Postmates, have an on-time guarantee for delivery.

 Drivers make more money and share in the delivery fee if they can make deliveries on time.
 Food delivery companies also tend to hire young drivers.
 Drivers for some apps can be as young as 19.
 Young and inexperienced drivers do not have the skills to avoid accidents.